People

 @JohnCTorpey

 John Torpey is Presidential Professor of Sociology and History and Director of the Ralph Bunche Institute for International Studies at the Graduate Center of the City University of New York.
-He is the author or editor of a number of books, including Intellectuals, Socialism, and Dissent: The East German Opposition and its Legacy (University of Minnesota Press, 1995); The Invention of the Passport: Surveillance, Citizenship, and the State (Cambridge University Press, 2000; 2nd ed.
-2018); Documenting Individual Identity: The Development of State Practices in the Modern World (edited with Jane Caplan; Princeton UP, 2001); Politics and the Past: On Repairing Historical Injustices (Rowman & Littlefield, 2004); Old Europe, New Europe, Core Europe: Transatlantic Relations after the Iraq War (Verso, 2005), Making Whole What Has Been Smashed: On Reparations Politics (Harvard University Press, 2006; paperback edition Rutgers University Press, 2017); The Post-Secular in Question (NYU Press, 2012); Legal Integration of Islam: A Transatlantic Comparison (with Christian Joppke; Harvard University Press, 2013); Transformations of Warfare in the Contemporary World (edited with David Jacobson; Temple University Press, 2017); and The Three Axial Ages: Moral, Material, Mental (Rutgers University Press, 2017).
-He is on the editorial board of Theory and Social Inquiry and edits a series for Temple University Press titled “Politics, History, and Social Change.”
-In 2016-2017, he was president of the Eastern Sociological Society.
+He is the author or editor of a number of books, including Intellectuals, Socialism, and Dissent: The East German Opposition and its Legacy (University of Minnesota Press, 1995); The Invention of the Passport: Surveillance, Citizenship, and the State (Cambridge Press, 2000; 2nd ed.
+2018); Documenting Individual Identity: The Development of State Practices in the Modern World (edited with Jane Caplan; Princeton UP, 2001); Politics and the Past: On Repairing Historical Injustices (Rowman & Littlefield, 2004); Old Europe, New Europe, Core Europe: Transatlantic Relations after the Iraq War (Verso, 2005), Making Whole What Has Been Smashed: On Reparations Politics (Harvard Press, 2006; paperback edition Rutgers Press, 2017); The Post-Secular in Question (NYU Press, 2012); Legal Integration of Islam: A Transatlantic Comparison (with Christian Joppke; Harvard Press, 2013); Transformations of Warfare in the Contemporary World (edited with David Jacobson; Temple Press, 2017); and The Three Axial Ages: Moral, Material, Mental (Rutgers Press, 2017).

 Thomas G. Weiss